sButtons/sbuttons/README.md

 ## Base Icon Buttons

-The `base-icon-btn` class enables you to have a normal, customizable button.
+The `icon-btn` class enables you to have a normal, customizable button.
 Using it, you decide to add any fontawesome icon in it.
 You can choose to either place it on the left or right side of the button with the available classes which you will see below.
 For the icon to be positioned well in the button, you should place the button text after the fontawesome icon if you want the icon to be on the left side of the button and vice versa for the right icon too.

 **Content**